What to Buy for Starting a Vegetable Garden in Your Backyard

 What essential tools do I need to start a vegetable garden?

-The core tools for a beginner vegetable garden include a garden spade or fork for digging and turning soil, a hand trowel for planting seedlings, a garden hoe for weeding between rows, a rake for leveling and smoothing soil, and a watering can or garden hose with an adjustable nozzle.
-Gardening gloves are also strongly recommended to protect your hands.
-As your garden grows, you may want to add a cultivator, pruning shears, and a garden kneeler for comfort.
+For a beginner vegetable garden, the core tools you'll need are a spade or garden fork for breaking and turning soil, a hand trowel for planting seedlings, a garden hoe for weeding and soil prep, and a watering can or garden hose with an adjustable nozzle.
+A pair of gardening gloves is also a must-have to protect your hands.
+As your garden expands, you might add a cultivator, pruning shears, and a wheelbarrow for moving soil and compost.

 What type of soil should I buy for a vegetable garden?

-What vegetables are easiest to grow for a beginner?
+What are the easiest vegetables to grow for beginners?

-How much should I budget to start a backyard vegetable garden?
+How much should I expect to spend to start a backyard vegetable garden?

 Want a cart customized to your exact needs?